 The combination of spectroscopic techniques with quantum chemistry and high-level computation is a fundamental component of modern molecular sciences.
 This powerful synergy drives cutting-edge research in fields ranging from inorganic chemistry to biochemistry and from catalysis to energy research.
 The program focused particularly on how this combination is used in transition metal chemistry.
 Its goal was to provide young scientists with the fundamental knowledge and practical skills required to achieve this synergy in their own work.

 Summer School 2018

-The theme of this year's Summer School, which will take place from 2 to 7 September 2018 in the Wissenschaftspark Gelsenkirchen, is "Catalysis and Energy: from Synthesis to Application".
+The theme of this Summer School, which took place from 2 to 7 September, 2018 in Gelsenkirchen, was "Catalysis and Energy: from Synthesis to Application".